o-biotech/public-web-docs/docs/cloud-apps/ready-to-go-launch-pad.md

 ## DevOps >> AutoMagic

-OpenBiotech (via the Fathym Platform) gives users an intuitive and comprehensive workflow for deploying applications and integrating them with APIs.
-OpenBiotech also goes a step further than this through pre-configured automations.
+Fathym Platform gives users an intuitive and comprehensive workflow for deploying applications and integrating them with APIs.
+It also goes beyond this by providing pre-configured automations that eliminate the steps involved in manually integrating and deploying apps.

-Instead of importing and deploying a dashboard app and manually integrating with IoT Ensemble device data via an API proxy, you can instead install an automated launch pad that deploys a biometric dashboard auto populated with device data streaming in from IoT Ensemble.
+Instead of importing and deploying a dashboard app and manually integrating with OpenBiotech device data via an API proxy, you can instead install an automated launch pad that deploys a biometric dashboard auto populated with simulated or real device data.

 ## Low-Code Units (LCUs)